Making a bear meat burger taste delicious can seem tricky because the meat must be well done, but this recipe is both juicy and flavorful.

 - Assemble the cooked burgers as you like and serve!

-- Please note that bear meat needs to be cooked to an internal temperature of 165F to be sage to consume.
+- Please note that bear meat needs to be cooked to an internal temperature of 165F to be safe to consume.

 - Category: Dinner